National Memorial Cemetery of the Pacific: Updates and improvements

 A 25-bell carillon built by Schulmerich Carillons, Inc. was dedicated in 1956 during Veteran's Day services.
 The carillon is nicknamed "Coronation" and was funded in part by the Pacific War Memorial Commission and individual contributions.
 Arthur Godfrey helped to raise funds.

 The National Memorial Cemetery of the Pacific was the first such cemetery to install Bicentennial Medal of Honor headstones, the medal insignia being defined in gold leaf.
 On May 11, 1976, 23 were placed on the graves of medal recipients, all but one of whom were killed in action.

 In August 2001, about 70 generic "unknown" markers for the graves of men known to have died during the attack on Pearl Harbor were replaced with markers that included after it was determined they perished on this vessel.
 In addition, new information that identified grave locations of 175 men whose graves were previously marked as "unknown" resulted in the installation of new markers in October 2002.

 In 2015, Congress allotted $25 million in funds for improvements, maintenance and expansion of the cemetery.
 The goal was to make the cemetery worth visiting for both tourists and local as well as highly advanced for the members and officers of the military.

 The design-build project of this national cemetery consisted of many improvements both inside and outside including construction of the Memorial Wall, replacement of columbarium caps at courts 1–5 inside the cemetery, demolishing the existing Administration and PIC building, construction of Columbarium Court 13, which included 6,860 columbarium niches, repair of existing roadways, and replacement of existing signage, followed by site furnishing, landscaping, irrigation, and site utilities and achieving a LEED silver rating by the US Green Building Council.
 The project was awarded to Nan Inc by the Department of Veterans Affairs for $25,100,445.

 The cemetery is currently undergoing a major construction project to build additional columbarium space.

-National Register of Historic Places
+Management and recognition

 The National Park Service has managed national cemeteries since 1972 and all were transferred from the Department of War to the Department of the Interior by Executive Order 6228 of July 28, 1933.
 On January 11, 1976, the cemetery was designated a historic district on the National Register of Historic Places.